-The VSBHO and VSBHE bits select the position within a line at which the VSYNC signal (not the bit in the AV code) becomes active.
-Some follow-on chips require the VSYNC signal to change state only when HS is high or low.
+The VSBHO and VSBHE bits select the position within a line at which the VSYNC signal (not the bit in the AV code) becomes

 When VSBHE is 0 (default), the VSYNC signal goes high in the middle of a line of video (even field).
 When VSBHE is 1, the VSYNC signal changes state at the start of a line (even field).

-VSEHO, VSYNC End Horizontal Position Odd, Address 0x33[7]
+VSEHO, VSYNC End Horizontal Position Odd-Address 0x33, Bit 7